lz444/java-rmi-airports/README.md

 # java-rmi-airports

+Three simple programs consisting of an AirportServer, PlaceServer, and Client.
+The client connects to the PlaceServer, gives it a city and state, then the PlaceServer returns a lat&lon coordinate.
+The client then gives the coordinate to the AirportServer which returns a list of nearby airports.

+Written in Java, using RMI.

 Compilation & Usage
 To compile, first make sure you have Google Protcol Buffers in your CLASSPATH, then use javac on the various java files: